jovotech/jovo-framework/docs/handlers.md

 }
 ```

-The component is then removed from the `$state` stack and the delegating component is called, looking for a handler that matches the event that is passed with `$resolve` (in the above example `yes`).
+The component is then removed from the `state` stack and the delegating component is called, looking for a handler that matches the event that is passed with `$resolve` (in the above example `yes`).

 ## Handler Types